wednesday-solutions/appsync-rds-todo/README.md

     - [functions/queries/Notes/index.js](functions/queries/Notes/index.js)
 - Support for serverless-webpack, which allows you to use the latest JavaScript functionality in your lambdas
 - Support for serverless-dotenv, which allows you to deploy easily to multiple environments
+- Out of the box support for sequelize
 - Out of the box CI/CD pipelines with support to innject environment variables using Github Secrets
     - [.github/workflows/ci.yml](.github/workflows/ci.yml)
     - [.github/workflows/cd.yml](.github/workflows/cd.yml)

 ## Adding features on top of the template

-What we've done here is built a base on top of which we can incrementally add new features easily. \
+What we've done here is built a base on top of which we can incrementally add new features easily.
 ### Adding a new table
 - Create a new migration file
 - Increment the version in `migrations/resources/` and add the necessary .sql